AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 `span > input{}` span's direct chidren.
 `span   input{}` span's descentdants
 [more details documentation](https://drafts.csswg.org/selectors-3/#general-sibling-combinators)
+#### Pseudo-class
+Psedu-class is muck like media querying, the styles only be actived when the pseodu-class be satisfied.
 #### Pseudo-elements
 * ::after
 >::after pseudo-element matches a virtual last child of the selected element.
 It is typically used to add cosmetic content to an element by using the content CSS property.